PranjalSrivastava361/RAG_MEDICAL_CHATBOT/README.md

 # 🩺 RAG MEDICAL CHATBOT

-> **Note:** You should add a 1-2 sentence description here explaining what your project does.
-For example: "This is a chatbot that uses Retrieval-Augmented Generation (RAG) to answer medical questions, built with Python and deployed on AWS."
+> This project is a medical chatbot that leverages Retrieval-Augmented Generation (RAG) to provide accurate answers to health-related queries.
+Built in Python, it features a complete CI/CD pipeline using Jenkins, Docker, and Trivy for vulnerability scanning, all automating deployment to AWS App Runner.

 ---